jsom1/jsom1.github.io/_walkthroughs/Cap.md

 ![Data 0]({{https://jsom1.github.io/}}/_images/htb_cap_data0.png)
 </div>

-I don't know what it means, but the number of IP packets doesn't match the one of total packets.
+I don't know if it means anything, but the number of IP packets doesn't match the one of total packets.
 Let's download this file and open it on Wireshark:

 <div class="img_container">
 ![Wireshark 2]({{https://jsom1.github.io/}}/_images/htb_cap_wireshark2.png)
 </div>

 This time we see traffic between 192.168.196.1 and 192.168.196.16.
 The packet stream starts with a successful 3 ways handshake, then there's a few get requests, and then lower (starting at packet 33), FTP connction traffic was captured.
-We see the user Nathan and the password in cleartext ("Buck3tH4TFORM3!").
-We see the connection was successful, so we FTP into the server with those credentials:
+We see the user Nathan and the password in cleartext ("Buck3tH4TF0RM3!").
+We see the connection was successful, so we can FTP into the server with those credentials:

 <div class="img_container">
 ![FTP in]({{https://jsom1.github.io/}}/_images/htb_cap_ftpok.png)